Setting up pages

 Website Name

 This is usually the name of the department, division or website.
-Logos are no longer accepted in the top of webpages so this is a good way for site builders to let their audience know what site they are looking at.
 This name is inherited to all child pages unless specifically changed on a webpage’s properties.

 Website homepage

-Builders have the option to make the website name clickable to their site’s homepage.
+Site builders have the option to make the website name clickable to your site’s homepage.
 To use this feature:

 If nothing is selected, the website name is not clickable.
 Again, this is inherited throughout child pages and should be completed on all top level pages.